Oil Discoloration of Foliage

 15 host plants · Abiotic

 Blue-needle spruces in your landscape may develop an oily, discolored appearance on their foliage if exposed to spray oils or oil-based products.
 This damage looks like a dull, darkened coating on the needles, particularly visible on blue cultivars like Colorado blue spruce.
 The discoloration typically appears shortly after oil applications, whether from direct spraying or drift from nearby treatments.
-What makes this especially troublesome in Western Washington is the region's wet climate and frequent use of dormant oils for pest management in late fall and early spring.
+What makes this especially troublesome in wet climates is the prevalence of wet conditions and frequent use of dormant oils for pest management in late fall and early spring.

 This isn't a disease in the traditional sense; it's a phytotoxic reaction where oil residues degrade the waxy coating that protects blue-needled conifers.
 Once discolored, the needles won't recover their appearance.
 The key to managing oil discoloration is prevention: never use spray oils or oil-based horticultural products on or upwind of your blue-needle spruces, including Picea pungens, Picea glauca, and other blue cultivars.
 If you must treat nearby plants, ensure prevailing winds blow applications away from these conifers.
 Plan your spray schedule to avoid treating adjacent areas during conditions favoring drift.